jameslan/libxml2-wasm/CONTRIBUTING.md

 ### Environment set up

-#### NodeJs
+#### Node.js

-The minimum version of NodeJs to run libxml2-wasm is 16, but some dev dependencies require NodeJs 18+.
+The minimum version of Node.js to run libxml2-wasm is 16, but some dev dependencies require Node.js 18+.

 #### Emscripten